shreyas21563/VQA-using-BLIP/README.md

 | VQA v2.0 Validation | 84.73     |
 | DAQUAR              | -         |

-## Exploratory Data Analysis

-### Question Length Distribution
-- **VQA v2**: Majority of questions consist of 4 to 7 words.
-- **DAQUAR**: Questions are generally longer, ranging from 6 to 11 words.

-### Answer Length Distribution
-- Majority of answers across all datasets consist of 1 or 2 words.

-### Question Type Distribution
-- **VQA v2**: Predominantly questions starting with "how many," "is the," and "what".
-- **DAQUAR**: Frequently begins with "what is on the," "what is the," and "what is".

 ## Experimental Setup

-The VQA v2.0 dataset was divided into parts to handle its large size.
+The VQA v2.0 datasets was divided into parts to handle its large size.
 The training set was divided into 10 parts, and the validation set into 2 parts, to facilitate parallel processing.
 The DAQUAR dataset was small enough to process as a whole.

-## Analysis

-### Accuracy
-- **Case 1**: Predicted "trash can" vs. ground truth "garbage bin" - 0 accuracy despite semantic similarity.
-- **Case 2**: Predicted "blue chair" vs. ground truth "chair" - 0 accuracy despite more detailed answer.

-### BLEU Score
-- **Case 1**: 0 BLEU score due to lack of n-gram overlaps.
-- **Case 2**: 0.5 BLEU score due to small degree of overlap.

-### BERT Score
-- **Case 1**: High semantic similarity with a BERT Precision score of 0.90.
-- **Case 2**: High semantic similarity with a BERT Precision score of 0.83.

-### WUPS Score
-- **Case 1**: 0.76 at 0 threshold, 0.0076 at 0.9 threshold.
-- **Case 2**: 0.11 at 0 threshold, 0.011 at 0.9 threshold.

-### VQA Accuracy
-- **Case 1**: 0.67 due to matching 2 out of 10 available answers.
-- **Case 2**: 0.33 due to matching 1 out of 10 available answers.

 ## Conclusion